anthonyjn08/witness_the_fitness_v1/README.md

 # Witness The Fitness

 [Witness The Fitness](https://witness-the-fitness-ajn.herokuapp.com/) is currently a fictional fitness website.
-It for people intrested in fitness and wellbeing.
+It is for people intrested in fitness and wellbeing.
 The purpose of the website is to provide people with the chance to purchase different types of fitness experiences.

 ## Business Case